kubapeter/portfolio/Coursera Courses/Specializations/Introduction to Programming with Python and Java/Introduction to Java and Object-Oriented Programming/Week 2/README.md

 ## Assignment

-There is one coding assignment for week 1.
-Here are the [starter files](./Coding%20Assignment/Starter%20Files) and the [description](./Coding%20Assignment/Intro%20to%20Java%20&%20OOP_Homework%201.pdf).
+There are two coding assignment for week 1.
+Here are the [descriptions](./Coding%20Assignments) and the [starter files](./Coding%20Assignment/Starter%20Files).